alinadir44/HMS/README.md

 # HMS
-A minimalistic hospital management system developed as a web application using Node.js, EJS and MySQL, primarily developed to emphasize SQL database operations with triggers, stored procedures, and complex queries
+A minimalistic hospital management system web application written using Node.js, EJS and MySQL primarily to emphasize SQL database operations with triggers, stored procedures, and complex queries